7 Deadly Sins of Retargeting

 @nest Ordered my Nest, but retargeting ads are still following me around.
 Why not use that ad space to teach me about the benefits?

 Jamie Low (@jamielow) April 10, 2012

 If there’s anything that annoys people more than seeing 50 display ads per day from one company, it’s seeing the same ads after they’ve made a purchase or completed the desired action.
 It’s incredibly easy to remove users from a retargeting campaign once they’ve converted.
 Placing one simple line of code on your post-conversion, or thank-you page will remove your new customers from the pool of unconverted users, and they’ll no longer see your retargeted ads.
 For some brands, it may be a good idea to serve ads after conversion.
-However, it never makes sense to serve the same ad creative.
-Using the same banners is a surefire way to annoy your customers, and often, it doesn’t make sense.
-If you’re serving ads for highlighting a product that has just been purchased, that ad spend is wasted.
+However, it might not make sense to serve the same ad creative.
+Using the same banners can annoy your customers, and often, it doesn’t make sense.
+If you’re serving ads for a product that has just been purchased, that ad spend is wasted.
 If you do wish to continue serving ads to customers, use a different set of creatives with a new call to action.
 For example, you might offer a future discount for a referral, or upsell free users of a freemium product.

 5. Using multiple providers at the same time